Understanding Bull and Bear Markets: Explained by Wall Street Experts

 Mainly because the economy has beaten forecasts by not slipping into a recession, at least not yet.

-Markets were reeling last year on concerns about how the worst inflation in decades would affect the economy.
+Markets were reeling last year on concerns regarding how the worst inflation in decades would affect the economy.
 Specifically, Wall Street was spooked by the aggressive measures that the Federal Reserve implemented to combat high inflation.

 The Fed has raised interest rates to their highest level since 2007, from near zero early last year.
 The goal was to reduce inflation by slowing down the economy and lowering the prices of stocks, bonds, and other investments.
 That left many investors preparing for a recession for months, but a surprisingly strong job market has kept the economy afloat.